Contact Dermatitis

-Contact dermatitis is a skin condition associated with environmental triggers or irritants (normally something that has touched against the skin).
 It tends to be short term in nature and the good news is that it can normally be easily managed or prevented.

 Irritant Contact Dermatitis occurs when chemicals or physical agents damage the surface of the skin faster than the skin is able to repair the damage.